Xiao-A-lbert/Installing-Docker-and-Peppermint-in-Linux-Mint-22/README.md

 <br />
 <br />
 Logged into the server with default logins from docs.peppermint.sh/docker website.
+The address was http://localhost:3000 not localhost:5003 in the YML file while Docker is running.
 Success.

 ![6) login successful](https://github.com/user-attachments/assets/2d5a9d94-72b1-41e0-9035-e046055607b6)